-My research concerns issues of representation, access and the revival of cultural histories using museum collections as a focus.
+My research concerns issues of representation, access and cultural revitalisation using museum collections as a focus.
 My fieldwork is primarily located in in Western Canada, with the Blackfoot Nations, and I have also worked with fur trade material culture in Scottish museums and family homes as part of the Material Histories project.
 Recently completed research projects include the AHRC-funded 'Narrative Objects: The Sakha Summer Festival and Cultural Revitalization', which involved working with Tatiana Argounova-Low (University of Aberdeen) and colleagues at the British Museum and National Museum of the Arts, Yakutsk, Sakha Republic (Yakutiia) to explore the meanings of a carved mammoth ivory model of yhyakh, the Sakha summer festival, and Our Ancestors Have Come to Visit: the Blackfoot Shirts Project, a collaboration between colleagues at the Pitt Rivers Museum and members of the Blackfoot nations of Siksika, Piikani, Kainai and the Blackfeet.
 My current research extends from the Leverhulme Trust-funded 'Blackfoot Collections in UK Museums' international network, which brought together Siksika, Piikani, Kainai and the Blackfeet colleagues with staff from the University of Cambridge Museum of Archaeology and Anthropology and the Royal Albert Memorial Museum in Exeter to discuss access to Blackfoot belongings located outside of Blackfoot territory.
 Our new project (in development) looks at 'virtual visits' and the role of the digital in creating access to Blackfoot collections in Germany and Norway.